-UN envoy in talks for Yemen ceasefire over coronavirus
+UN envoy pushing for 'virtual' Yemen ceasefire talks before coronavirus hits

 Martin Griffiths' office said he is discussing "concrete steps" with the warring sides despite a recent escalation in the long conflict.